What levels of AST & ALT Indicate Dangerous Liver Damage?

 - Investigate for the cause: virus workup (testing for hepatitis A, B, C, etc.), Iron profile, copper levels, Antibody testing for autoimmune hepatitis, etc.

-- Your doctor may decide to take a liver biopsy which is an accurate tool to assess the extent of liver damage.
+- Your doctor may take a liver biopsy which is an accurate tool to assess the extent of liver damage.

 Your doctor can only assess the liver damage based on a combination of your symptoms, clinical signs, laboratory tests (liver enzymes and other liver function tests), liver imaging, and maybe a biopsy.